 (Sort categories by name)

-(Sort categories in the Categories table)
+(Sort categories in the table of categories)

-Categories – Searching Features
+Post Categories – Search Features

-(Screen Options – Categories)
+(Screen Options – Categories settings)

 WordPress Post Categories – Grouping Features